CUB-Computational-Tools/syllabus/docs/syallbus.md

 # Welcome

-This is the Syllabus for the Fall 2018 Computational Tools graduate class.
+This is the Syllabus for the Fall 2018 Computational Tools pilot class.
 This is an evolving document, please check back often.

+# About

+No matter the discipline, scientific research and teaching in the 21st century relies heavily on computational tools.
+This class aims to introduce graduate students in the geological, geophysical and biogeochemical sciences to a wide range of commonly used concepts and open source data tools to empower them to find the right tool for their computational needs in research and teaching.
+Interested students should have a rough idea for a programming/modeling/data science project relevant to their research goals that they want to pursue as part of this class.
+Prior experience with at least one programming language is recommended.

 # Logistics